Stinger Season Port Douglas, Comes with Summer.

 Stinger Season Dates

 The further north you go, the longer stinger season lasts, the marine stingers enjoy warm water and hanging out in mangroves.
 Exact dates vary, there is no fixed point but generally expect the season to run from December to March between Gladstone and Townsville, October to June in the far north.
 While we’ve been living in FNQ the stinger season Port Douglas has generally lasted from November to May.

 The Stinger Nets Will be Out.

 Things are safer on the Great Barrier Reef, your chances of encountering stingers are very small.
 All reef charter boats have head to toe stinger suits on board for snorkellers to hire.
-They’re not elegant, but you need to wear one.
+They’re not elegant, but you need to wear one in stinger season.

 Beaches With Stinger Nets Around Cairns and Port Douglas

 There is a stinger net at the lifeguard station at the top end of Four Mile beach, Port Douglas.
-The tourists and some locals use it right through stinger season, but it’s not 100% safe.
+Tourists use it right through stinger season.
+The net is occasionally closed in stormy weather.

 You’ll also find stinger nets at Palm Cove, Clifton Beach, Yorkey’s Knob, Holloways Beach, Trinity Beach, Kewarra Beach and Ellis Beach, most beaches in the area.

 Local children are often in full body stinger suits, exposing only fingers and faces as the net is not 100% effective, tiny jelly fish can still, possibly,pass through.
 You will see the lifeguards dragging the nt every day to check for any unwanted visitors.